HEALTHCARE ACCESS PROGRAM COORDINATOR

 Program Coordination and Administration

-- Support the Program Manager in conducting regular program audits, reviewing cases and implementing quality improvement measures.
+- Support the Program Manager in conducting regular program audits and implementing quality improvement measures.

-- Develop, maintain, and update Healthcare Access Program policies and procedures to align with funding sources and evidence-based model.
+- Develop, maintain, and update policies and procedures to align with funding sources and evidence-based models.

-- Track and document training delivered to CHAP staff and/or facilitation about the CHAP program to community-based outreach, according to Medicaid compliance.
+- Track and document training delivered to CHAP staff.

-- Assist with program reporting and grant writing.
+- Assist with programmatic reporting and grant writing.

 Outreach, Collaboration and Program Promotion

-- Using data for guidance, create outreach strategies targeting diverse and non-traditional locations to strengthen and increase programmatic reach.
+- Create outreach strategies to strengthen and increase programmatic reach.

-- Design activities to recruit new community partners into MHD maternal and child health programming and oversee systems to document efforts, client participation, referrals, and follow up.
+- Oversee systems that document program efforts, client participation, referrals, and follow up.

-- Provide information and outreach to non-traditional populations and inform them of their potential eligibility.
+- Provide information and outreach to non-traditional populations; provide eligibility information.

 Conditions of Employment

-- Must be willing to travel between MHD, City of Milwaukee and other community-based sites and/or work at multiple locations.
+- Must travel between MHD and other community-based sites and/or work at multiple locations.

-- Travel outside the City of Milwaukee for job related trainings, presentations and conferences; occasional overnight travel may be required.
+- Travel outside the City of Milwaukee for job related training, presentations and conferences; occasional overnight travel may be required.

 - Bachelor’s degree in public health, human services, health education, social work, healthcare management or a closely related field from an accredited college or university.

-- Two years of professional experience in public health, health education, public benefits, social work, human service, community health or healthcare administration performing duties closely related to the essential functions listed above.
+- One year of professional experience in public health, health education, public benefits, social work, human service, community health or healthcare administration performing duties closely related to the essential functions listed above.